macs3-project/MACS/Part1/README.md

 in different ChIP-seq experiments.
 Depending on which controls are used, different aspects of ChIP-seq bias are better or worse accounted for, and peak calling can produce different results for the same ChIP-seq experiment.
 We introduce WACS (Weighted Analysis of ChIP-seq) which is an extension of the well-known peak caller, MACS2.
 It allows the use of “smart” controls to model the non-signal effect for a specific ChIP-seq experiment.
-WACS first generates the weights per control to model the background distribution per ChIP-seq experiment
+WACS first generates the weights per control to model the background distribution per ChIP-seq experiment.
-(weights are generated in Part 1).
 This is then followed by peak calling. .

 ## Install